-Due to competition for the first property and unforeseen circumstances with the second property, Brian was unable to close on either of his first two replacement property choices.
-By the time Brian knew the first two properties would not be options, there was not enough time remaining in the 180-day exchange period to acquire the third property.
-Brian had to cancel his exchange and pay the taxes on the capital gains he earned from the sale of his condo.
-After paying taxes, Brian did not have the cash he had expected and could no longer afford a triplex, much less a fourplex, without obtaining a greater loan amount, decreasing his income potential.
+Due to competition for the first property and unforeseen circumstances with the second property, Marcus was unable to close on either of his first two replacement property choices.
+By the time Marcus knew the first two properties would not be options, there was not enough time remaining in the 180-day exchange period to acquire the third property.
+Marcus had to cancel his exchange and pay the taxes on the capital gains he earned from the sale of his condo.
+After paying taxes, Marcus did not have the cash he had expected and could no longer afford a triplex, much less a fourplex, without obtaining a greater loan amount, decreasing his income potential.

-How could Brian have ensured a successful exchange?
+How could Marcus have ensured a successful exchange?

 Delaware Statutory Trusts (“DSTs”) offer 1031 exchange investors a potential backup plan; a way to ensure (as long as the DST is open) 100% of their exchange funds are invested in a replacement property rather than taxed for capital gains.